KK-Repos/NotifyJobStatus/README.md

 - RUN_ID (required): The ID of the current workflow run.
 - JOB_NAME_1 (required): The name of the first job to check status for.
 - JOB_NAME_2 (optional): The name of the second job to check status for.
-- Store the GITHUB_TOKEN as GH_TOKEN in either environment secrets or organization-level secrets.
+- GH_TOKEN (required): Store the GITHUB_TOKEN as GH_TOKEN in either environment secrets or organization-level secrets.
 - CHANNEL_ID (required): Provide Slack channel Id to send notification
 - SLACK_BOT_TOKEN: Slack bot token
 ------------